davidmurdoch/shopify-theme-sync/README.md

 A tool to automatically sync themes from your local file system to your hosted Shopify shops.

-**This tool is still under development and may not be entirely stable.
+**I've used this tool for about 30 hours now and only had to restart the process once.
+However, it is still under development and may not be entirely stable.
 Use at your own peril.**

 ## Install and Configuration